-Whether it’s taken as a supplement or found in your moisturiser, make-up or food, a little bit of zinc goes a long way.
+Whether it’s taken as a supplement or found in your food, a little bit of zinc goes a long way.
 While zinc is naturally found in cells throughout the body some people have low levels – the World Health Organization says 31% of people worldwide are deficient in zinc – or could just use a boost.

 Here are five reasons why upping your zinc intake could do wonders for your skin.

 Pardon the pun but you’ll be able to ‘spot the difference’ if you suffer from breakouts and start eating more zinc rich foods or taking a supplement.

 Zinc contributes to the maintenance of normal, health skin helping to prevent niggly blemishes like spots, blackheads and wrinkles.

 A Swedish dermatological study claims doctors found the severity of spots was drastically decreased in just 4 weeks after acne suffering patients were given zinc supplements 3 times per day.
 Within 12 weeks 87 percent of the patients were totally cleared of their pimples.
 They branded the results “remarkable”.

 If you’ve got cuts and wounds that seem to take an age to heal, you may be suffering from zinc deficiency.
 Zinc helps to keep your immune system working the way it should enabling your body to heal quickly.

 Health coach and nutrition expert Karen Cummings-Palmer says: “When we are under stress from illness or a wound zinc rallies to help us heal so it makes sense to boost intake for short periods of time when the pressure is on.”

 Zinc oxide has long been considered the safest option for sunscreens.
 It scatters, reflects and absorbs UVA and UVB rays because the powdered mineral sits on the top of the skin.
 In other words, it physically blocks the harmful rays.
 Plus it prevents those pesky ageing brown spots.